Valentin-gt/RWTH-Moodle-Opencast-Video-Downloader/README.md

 1. Clone this repository or download the code as a ZIP file and extract it.
 2. Open Google Chrome and navigate to `chrome://extensions`.
 3. Enable "Developer mode" in the top right corner.
-4. Click on "Load unpacked" and select the folder containing the code of this extension.
+4. Click on "Load unpacked" and select the extension folder.

 ## Usage